mainkoon81/Study-Tableau/README.md

 Summary statistics like the mean and standard deviation can be great for attempting to quickly understand aspects of a dataset, but they can also be misleading.
 <img src="https://user-images.githubusercontent.com/31917400/33559462-bf77609c-d904-11e7-8dbb-b60ae351e93b.jpg"  />

-%Anscombe's Quartet: In the 4 datasets with X,Y paairs above, they all share the same stats, buit data points are very different one another.
+%Anscombe's Quartet: In the 4 datasets with X,Y pairs above, they all share the same stats, but data points are very different one another.
 Relying on only summarry statistics can be misleading!

 __[What to care?]__
  - Data type(continuous? discrete? ordinal? categorical?)